Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/google-analytics.md

 1.  **Log in**

-    1. Select Google Analytics as your data source and you will see Google's login screen.
+    1. Select Google Analytics as your data source, and you will see Google's login screen.

     2. Enter your login credentials and click/tap *Sign In*.
 You will then